-That’s why we’ve created this guide — so that you can find out more about the possible side effects that you may experience if you use this painkiller.
-We’ll be talking about the side effects of Naproxen in more detail, from common side effects to more serious, long term effects, and anything else you need to know.
+That’s why we’ve created this guide, so that you can find out more about the possible side effects that you may experience if you use this painkiller.
+We’ll talk about the side effects of Naproxen in more detail, from common side effects to more serious, long term effects, and anything else you need to know.

 Want to find out more about the correct Naproxen dose amount for you?

-Like all medicines, Naproxen can cause unwanted side effects as well as effective pain relief.
+Like all medicines, Naproxen can cause unwanted side effects as well as positive health benefits.

 This doesn’t mean that everyone who takes Naproxen will experience side effects.
-Most people will find Naproxen works effectively to relieve pain for them, with little or no side effects.
+Most people will find Naproxen works effectively to relieve pain for them, with little to no side effects.

 However, as with all medicines, there is always a chance you may experience side effects, which is why it’s worth knowing more about the possible signs and symptoms.

 Below is a summary list of known Naproxen side effects:

 - Stomach pain

 - Being sick (vomiting)